cancellogic/Hoeffding-Integer/README.md

 Coded in Rust for generic partially ordinal types (compare {"g","e","n","e","r","i","c","s"} and {3.0,1.0,4.0,1.0,5.0,4.0,3.5,6.1}).
 Yep- directly compare different data types - if they sort they likely can be run through Hoeffding_Integer.

 # Why?
 Hoeffding's Dependence Coefficient is very good at assigning fitness to nonlinear models for genetic algorithms and machine learning.
-The Pochhamer free version isn't normalized so direct comparision between n=50 and n=1000 is not clear even with min and max values for each.
+The Pochhammer free version isn't normalized so direct comparision between n=50 and n=1000 is not clear even with min and max values for each.
 But this still works well in machine learning when models have "not-a-number" defects (defects automatically get lower scores if more than one defect exists, and automatically get lower scores should invalid values be pruned.)

 Why program in RUST?
 Rust is fast and has taught me better ways to code!
 And crates like Rayon let this single thread function run on every cpu core ("only once" in machine learning might not be a thing.)